-Health care at brink of collapse in Idlib as hospitals lack medicine to save lives as coronavirus fears loom large, warns Islamic Relief - Syrian Arab Republic
+Health Care at brink of collapse in Idlib as hospitals lack medicine to save lives as Coronavirus fears loom large, warns Islamic Relief - Syrian Arab Republic

 - At one hospital patient numbers have rocketed from 5,000 to 9,000 per month

 “The ugliest thing I have ever experienced, is when a badly-injured patient came in and because of the airstrike his face was covered in dust and smoke.
 Only when I started providing first aid, did I realise it was my brother.
 I tried to remain calm and be professional to help him but shortly after he died.
-I was numb I didn’t know what to do, where to go,” he said in a video testimony filmed by Islamic Relief.
+I was numb I didn’t know what to do, where to go.

 “Then a woman started screaming ‘for God’s sake please help us’ and I told myself I will have to mourn my brother later.”